Atmosera-CoPilot-Dev/syniti-050825/go-rest/scripts/README.md

 4. **Iterate if Necessary**
    If the script does not meet the requirements, refine the prompt and regenerate the script using Copilot AI.

-5. **Save and Document**
-   Once the script is finalized, save it and update this README file to reflect any changes or additional instructions.